tramitit/guides/en/croatia/obtaining_an_immigration_permit.md

 categories:
 - Croatia
 date: '2024-06-08'
-description: Learn how to obtain a Croatia immigration permit for non-Croatian citizens staying over 90 days.
-Detailed steps, required documents, and providers included.
+description: Learn the steps and requirements for non-Croatian citizens to secure an immigration permit, including document needs, application process, and key tips.
 draft: false
-meta_title: 'Croatia Immigration Permit: Process and Requirements'
+meta_title: Guide to Obtaining an Immigration Permit in Croatia
-title: 'Croatia Immigration Permit: Process and Requirements'
+title: Guide to Obtaining an Immigration Permit in Croatia
 translationKey: croatia-obtaining_an_immigration_permit
 ---

 ## Description
 ### What is it?